venugoapalreddy/biztalk-docs/biztalk/core/common-errors.md

 ### Resolution
  To resolve this issue, do one of the following:

 - Edit your outbound document definition to use a string datatype instead of a date datatype.

--   Create a custom [!INCLUDE[btsCoName](../includes/btsconame-md.md)][!INCLUDE[btsVBNoVersion](../includes/btsvbnoversion-md.md)]**Script** functoid that will convert the output of the Database **Value Extractor** functoid into the ISO 8601 format.
+- Create a custom [!INCLUDE [btsCoName](../includes/btsconame-md.md)][!INCLUDE [btsVBNoVersion](../includes/btsvbnoversion-md.md)]<strong>Script</strong> functoid that will convert the output of the Database <strong>Value Extractor</strong> functoid into the ISO 8601 format.

   For more information, see KB article [278737](http://support.microsoft.com/kb/278737/en-us).

 ## You receive Internal Compiler Error (0xc0000005 at address 53624FD6) when compiling the maps